nicolargo/glances/docs/config.rst

 No configuration file is mandatory to use Glances.

-Furthermore a configuration file is needed to access more settings.
+Furthermore, a configuration file is needed to access more settings.

 Location
 --------